Definition of Independent Contractor for Real Estate

 Maintaining independent control of one's business functions, such as work schedules, accounting, and all other activities associated with operating a business, is the basic requirement of being an independent contractor.
 The "contractor" portion indicates some type of written agreement or contract executed between the independent contractor and the company or person who is hiring them to perform a task, job or function.

-Though some definitions of independent contractor state that the person/entity hiring the contractor is not liable for their actions, most state real estate laws make the broker in charge of an agent responsible for their actions.
-This is one of the reasons that a special treatment of real estate agents was adopted by the IRS.
+Though some definitions of independent contractor state that the person/entity hiring the contractor are not liable for their actions, most state real estate laws make the broker in charge of an agent responsible for their actions.
+This is one of the reasons that special treatment of real estate agents was adopted by the IRS.
 As regards real estate, the Internal Revenue Service has declared real estate agents as "statutory non-employees" for all tax purposes.

 There is a lot of information about the status of an independent contractor.
-There are the legal aspects, and there are the duties and tax considerations.
+There are legal aspects, and there are duties and tax considerations.
 There is also a unique opportunity that the IRS gifted to the real estate agent by creating a special status of independent contractor just for the real estate industry.
 With the benefits come some obligations, but mostly opportunity if you take advantage.

 It's true that most agents must work under the supervision of a broker, but that doesn't change the fact that as an independent contractor you are in business for yourself.
 While you may get some advertising, a desk, and a phone from your broker, they are not the owner of your business.